fkie-cad/linux-firmware-corpus/replication/README.md

-# replicate\_lfwc
+# replication

 This folder contains a replication tool for LFwC.

-It contains three functionalities:
+It contains two functionalities:
  * A leightweight wrapper around [aria2][aria2] to download the firmware corpus
  * An upload script to pass firmware to [FACT][fact]
- * A vagrant file to deploy a working FACT instance using VirtualBox

-The paper describes three files containing firmware meta data for replication:
+The paper describes two files containing firmware meta data for replication:

-- `lfwc.csv` - 10,913 fully unpackable linux firmware images
+- `lfwc-full.csv` - 10,913 fully unpackable linux firmware images
-- lfwc-failed.csv - 3,670 firmware images that failed unpacking verification
+- `lfwc-failed.csv` - 3,670 firmware images that failed unpacking verification

 These files work in conjunction with the tool, **but are not part of this repository**.
+Please request the corpus meta data via Zenodo.

 ## Installation

 First, install the system dependencies:

-- aria2: Required for the `download` command (version 1.37.0 at the time of writing)
+- [aria2][aria2]: Required for the `download` command (version 1.37.0 at the time of writing)
-- [FACT][fact] v4.1.1: Required for the `upload-to-fact` command (See Section FACT Vagrant Image).
+- [FACT][fact]: Required for the `upload-to-fact` command (See Section FACT Vagrant Image).

 The tool can be installed with `pip` after packaging it with [`poetry`][poetry].
 In short, use the folowing two lines of shell: